JillyCS15/sock-validator/README.md

 - ```create_report_validation```, converts validation report from a graph to a form of table.
 - ```create_completeness_info_viz```, generates a visualization from table of validation report.

 All the functions above are generally used consecutively.
-We prepare a demo to use this library with all thos functions on [this section](#code-example).
+We prepare a demo to use this library with all those functions on [this section](#code-example).

 # How to Setup